THEOplayer/documentation/theoplayer/how-to-guides/03-cast/01-chromecast/01-connecting-from-custom-sender-applications.md

 </html>
 ```

-Load this in Google Chrome, connect to a Chromecast device, and then you can do:
+Load this in Google Chrome, connect to a Chromecast device, and then you can do the following:

 ```js
 startCasting({